Vertigo dizziness can turn your world upside down but there is a chiropractic solution; it's not adjustment of the cervical spine.

 If you are game, a simple version is to lie on your back with your head and neck extended.
-Turn your head slowly to the left and wait for 60 seconds.
-Keeping your head extended return slowly to the midline.
+Turn your skull slowly to the left and wait for 60 seconds.
+Keeping it extended , return slowly to the midline.

-If you experience vertigo dizziness then you probably have BPPV, and there is a very simple treatment for the condition - clearing the debris out of the semi-circular canals.
+If you experience vertigo dizziness then you probably have BPPV, and there is a very simple treatment for the condition; clearing the debris out of the semi-circular canals.

-This test is usually done in a more vigorous manner which will not be described here - it should only be done by an experienced practitioner.
+This test is usually done in a more vigorous manner which will not be described here; it should only be done by an experienced practitioner.